 Audience: Low-to-mid market business owners.

-Building on the work of Bo Burlingham in his book “Finish Big: How Great Entrepreneurs Exit Their Business on Top”, this presentation introduces business owners to the four critical stages that each owner must go through to join this Elite 7%.
-Rather than solely focusing on many of the standard questions such as “how much is my business worth”, we instead introduce business owners to what has historically made them a success.
+Building on the work of Bo Burlingham in his book “Finish Big: How Great Entrepreneurs Exit Their Business on Top”, this presentation introduces business owners to the four critical stages that each owner must go through to join this rare group.
+Rather than solely focusing on many of the standard questions such as “how much is my business worth”, we introduce business owners to the psychological strengths that led to their success and how to leverage them to achieve greater transition success.
 This approach consistently produces light-bulb moments for owners that inform both their current and future business practices.